-It may come in middle of the night in the form of coughing and choking, or perhaps at work as a sudden burning sensation, incessant pain in your chest at office after a huge, greasy meal.
-Acidity has many faces, most are discomforting.
+All of us at some point or the other in our life have suffered from acidity problems.
+Acidity has many faces and all of them are discomforting.
+It may come in middle of the night in the form of coughing and choking or perhaps at work as a sudden burning sensation, incessant pain in your chest at office after a huge, greasy meal.

-When acid from the stomach leaks up into the gullet (oesophagus), the condition is known as acid reflux, commonly called acidity.
+When acid from the stomach leaks up into the gullet (oesophagus) i.e. excessive secretion of acids by the gastric glands of stomach, the condition is known as acid reflux, commonly called acidity. it can cause heartburns and stomach pain.
 If acid reflux symptoms happen more than twice a week, you have acid reflux disease, also known as gastroesophageal reflux disease (GERD).

 Heartburn- A burning pain or discomfort that may move from your stomach to your abdomen or chest is known as heart burn.
 It is the most common symptom if you have acidity.
 The pain can also move into your throat.
 Despite its name, heartburn doesn't affect your heart.